FociSolutions/github-foundations/GUARDRAILS.md

 - **Mandatory Requirements:** A set of baseline security controls that departments must implement, validate and report on in the first 30 business days of getting access to their SCM account.
 - **Conditional Requirements:** Additional security controls that are taken into consideration for a subset of instances.
 While these controls may not apply to all solutions, they should be taken into account under specified conditions.

+## Applicable Service Models
+This guardrail document relates to Software as a Service (SaaS), specifically DevOps and Source Code management tools.

 ## SCM Guardrails

 | ID. | SCM Guardrails |